Portrait of a Young Man (Raphael): Popular culture

-The portrait appeared on The Simpsons episode "Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish shows it as one of the paintings that Montgomery Burns and Abraham Simpson steal.
+The portrait appeared on The Simpsons episode "Raging Abe Simpson and His Grumbling Grandson in 'The Curse of the Flying Hellfish which shows it as one of the paintings that Montgomery Burns and Abraham Simpson steal.
 Once it is recovered it is turned over to the heir of its rightful owner by the US State Department.

 In the 2014 film The Monuments Men, the painting is shown being destroyed by the Germans.
 It is shown as a prominent painting in a large cache of stolen art stored in an unidentified cave or mine that German troops set on fire with flamethrowers.
 The scene ends with a close-up of the painting as it starts to bubble and is then consumed by the flames.
-At the end of the film, during a briefing George Clooney's character Frank Stokes is giving to President Harry Truman in a darkened screening room, he projects a picture of the painting on the screen and groups it with many other known paintings still to be found.
+At the end of the film, during a briefing George Clooney's character Frank Stokes is giving to President Harry S. Truman in a darkened screening room, he projects a picture of the painting on the screen and groups it with many other known paintings still to be found.

-The National Geographic Channel TV series Hunting Nazi Treasure explores the potential suspects of the theft of artwork in the episode 'Missing masterpiece'.
+The National Geographic Channel TV series Hunting Nazi Treasure explores the potential suspects of the theft of artwork in the episode "Missing masterpiece".

-In the first episode of National Treasure: Edge of History, the series antagonist found the painting in a hidden cache in Madrid, Spain.
+In the first episode of National Treasure: Edge of History, the series' antagonist finds the painting in a hidden cache in Madrid, Spain.

 The novel The Mask of Troy has the painting in a Nazi stash in West Germany in early 1945.
 It is found by the Monuments Men.

-In March 2022, the Monuments Men and Women Foundation launched a deck of WWII Most Wanted Art playing cards to raise funds and awareness for artworks looted or displaced during World War II.
+In March 2022, the Monuments Men and Women Foundation launched its WWII Most Wanted Art deck of playing cards to raise funds and awareness for artworks looted or displaced during World War II.
 Raphael’s missing painting is featured prominently on the box art and is also depicted on the Ace of Spades card, which provides a summary of its wartime disappearance and a tip line for submitting leads toward its recovery.